Eagan Transit Station

 The Eagan Transit Station is a transit facility located in Eagan, Minnesota.
 Riders also hail from the nearby communities of Mendota Heights and Northern Rosemount.
 The Park & Ride lot has 750 parking spaces for bus passengers and retail employees.

-The station is an example of mixed-use, transit-oriented development.
-Originally a surface lot for a park-and-ride stop, it now includes retailers such as Cole's Salon, Starbucks, Bruegger's Bagels, The Tobacco Outlet, LeeAnn Chin and T-Mobile.
-The facility is owned by the city of Eagan, Dakota County Transit Offices, and the Minnesota Valley Transit Authority.
+Originally a surface lot for a park-and-ride stop, it currently includes retailers such as Bruegger's Bagels, The Tobacco Outlet, LeeAnn Chin and T-Mobile.
+Starbucks originally had a location at the station but moved up the street to Central Park Commons shortly after the opening of HyVee in September 2016.
+The facility is owned by Minnesota Valley Transit Authority.

+In 2019, the station had 328 cars parked at the facility in a fall survey of park and rides in the Twin Cities.
+During the COVID-19 pandemic, usage dropped to only 22 cars in fall 2020 but by fall 2023, it had grown to 94.